pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 **Parsing commands as RESP Arrays**

 More things need to change in `process_poll_events`.
-We first append the result from `read_nonblock` to `client.buffer`, which will allow us to continue appending until we accumulate enough to real a whole command.
+We first append the result from `read_nonblock` to `client.buffer`, which will allow us to continue appending until we accumulate enough to read a whole command.
 We then delegate the processing of `client.buffer` to a different method, `split_commands`:

 ``` ruby
 # server.rb